 science and culture

-The Journal of Science Fiction is accepting submissions for a special issue on disability studies and science fiction, to be released on January 31, 2019.
+The MOSF Journal of Science Fiction is accepting submissions for a special issue on environmental studies and science fiction to be released in the summer of 2020.

 The 4th Urban planning and architectural design for sustainable development-UPADSD

 Is an attempt to ease attending conferences, for professors, authors, and Ph.D. students/scholars

 In a letter written to Jacques Derrida in 1982, Gilbert Simondon poses a question to the project of deconstruction: “Why not think about founding and perhaps even provisionally axiomatizing an aesthetico-technics or techno-aesthetics?”
 Aesthetic thought has for too long remained at the level of subjective contemplation, which effaces any substantive understanding of technology’s effects upon the larger cultural sphere.
 The technical and the aesthetic, Simondon contends, should instead be understood as a “continuous spectrum” of experience, as each are composed of a “set of sensations” that emerge as matter is transformed, whether by the artist, the engineer, the designer, or the machinist.

 As a research team devoted to artistic practice, we are motivated by the questions: How does artistic practice lead to the production of knowledge?
 How does, in turn, artistic knowledge relate to its material base?
 How does contingent materiality guide the artist towards finding form and developing a statement?

 The proposed volume is consecrated to the object as a process in order to offer new insights into the ways the object (broadly construed, comprising digital and other non-classical objects) becomes an active element in artistic practice.
 This exploration intends to furnish a better understanding of artistic production.